datawire/ambassador-docs/howtos/diagnose.md

   Events:
   Type     Reason   Age                    From     Message
   ----     ------   ----                   ----     -------
-  Normal   BackOff  11m (x5761 over 21h)   kubelet  Back-off pulling image "docker.io/datawire/bad_image_name"
+  Normal   BackOff  2s (x2 over 32s   kubelet  Back-off pulling image "docker.io/datawire/bad_image_name"
-  Warning  Failed   2m8s (x5804 over 21h)  kubelet  Error: ImagePullBackOff
+  Warning  Failed   2s (x2 over 32s)  kubelet  Error: ImagePullBackOff
 ```

 Here we see the `ImagePullBackOff` again and, looking at the image name, and obvious reason why it's failing.

 ## CrashLoopBackOff

 Another very common error you will see when a pod won't run is `CrashLoopBackOff`.
-Kuberentes expects a pod to start and run continuously.
+Kubernetes expects a pod to start and run continuously.
 This is by design so that if the app running in a pod does crash or can't start for any reason, Kubernetes will pick up on the exit error and restart the pod (unless different behavior is specified with the [`restartPolicy` on the Pod `spec`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)).
 If this happens too many times in too short of a period, then Kubernetes assumes there is a problem with the pod, stops trying to restart it, and returns `CrashLoopBackOff`.

 Start a pod with this command: